danielharrell/SumLect2015/Lost_Idea_LA.md

 > crisis, liberal education can reaffirm its relevance and
 > purposes.

-I myself find this paragraph compelling rather than hyperbolic, so far as it goes.
-But what makes it compelling, I think, is that it describes a threat to liberal education that cannot be simply escaped or opposed.
+To my mind, this is better than a headline.
+But what makes it better, I think, is that it describes a threat to liberal education that cannot be simply escaped or opposed.
 Which is to say: it describes a threat that is finally internal.
 It is *we*